fluiddyn/fluidfft/doc/bench.rst

    Speedup computed from the median of the elapsed times for 3d fft (384x1152x1152, left: fft and right: ifft) on Occigen.

+For every FFT classes available for the resolution and for the two tasks fft and ifft, three functions are used and compared (see the legends):

+- "fft_cpp" (continuous lines): benchmark of the C++ function from the C++ code.
+No memory allocation.

+- "fft_as_arg" (dashed lines): benchmark of a Python method ``fft_as_arg`` from Python.
+As for the C++ code, the second argument of this method is an array to contain the result of the transform, so no memory allocation is needed.

+- "fft_return" (dotted lines): benchmark of a Python method ``fft`` from Python.
+No array is provided to the function to contain the result so a numpy array is created and then returned by the function.

 The fastest methods are fftw1d (which is limited to 96 cores) and p3dfft.

 The benchmark is not sufficiently accurate to measure the cost of calling the